MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 Even if the Drowrs magic causes the same effects such as fire, the magical source of these effects are incompatible.

 As they received Lolth's gift, they also received a single goal shared by every other Drowr:
-Expand the nest as to allow Lolth to roam the meterial world.
+Expand the nest as to allow Lolth to roam the material world.

 ## **Class Features:**